 Bio

-under 50 WORDS
+under 60 WORDS

 around 100 WORDS

-Kathryn Greenhill is an author, presenter and facilitator who for the last twenty years has been helping others learn about new technologies and the future of libraries.
-In the last three years she has given over 50 presentations and workshops in the United States, the Netherlands, Spain, Australia and New Zealand.
-She currently works as Associate Lecturer in Information Studies at Curtin University in Perth, Western Australia.
+Kathryn Greenhill is an author, presenter and facilitator who spent over thirty years helping others learn about new technologies and the future of libraries, including thirteen years as a university lecturer.
+She has given over 70 presentations and workshops in the United States, the Netherlands, Spain, South Africa Australia and New Zealand.

 In 2009 Kathryn was awarded the Jean Arnot Memorial Fellowship by the State Library of New South Wales.
 She was also recipient of the 2009 VALA:Libraries Technology and the Future Inc Travelling Scholarship, which allowed her to travel to the United States to research libraries that developed Open Source Software for her Masters thesis.
 Kathryn has previously worked as Emerging Technology Specialist at Murdoch University, a systems librarian, a legal librarian, a cataloguer and managed a community information service.
-You can connect with Kathryn on her influential blog Librarians Matter
+You can connect with Kathryn on her blog Librarians Matter

 LONGER VERSION

-Kathryn Greenhill is an author, presenter and facilitator who for the last twenty years has been helping others learn about new technologies and the future of libraries.
-In the last three years she has given over 50 presentations and workshops in the United States, the Netherlands, Spain, Australia and New Zealand.
+Kathryn Greenhill is an author, presenter and facilitator who spent over thirty years helping others learn about new technologies and the future of libraries, including thirteen years as a university lecturer.

 In 2009 Kathryn was awarded the Jean Arnot Memorial Fellowship by the State Library of New South Wales.
 She was also recipient of the 2009 VALA:Libraries Technology and the Future Inc Travelling Scholarship, which allowed her to travel to the United States to research libraries that developed Open Source Software for her Masters thesis.